randomaccess2023/KPC_CP_128/README.md

 4. `part_4_5000e_16c_NLL.ipynb`: This file includes the source code to compute the nagative log-likelihood for the 16-cluster set.
 5. `part_5_save_clusters.ipynb`: This file contains the code for saving clusters individually for the 16-cluster set.

-`HHH16 & C16 & D16.csv` has the information regarding the latent space.
+`HHH16 & C16 & D16.csv` file has the information regarding the latent space.

 > **kpc16** folder has two subfolders: _**clus16**_ and _**models16**_.
 >> _**clus16**_ has the individual clusters in the form of `.csv` files.
 We obtained these files after executing the code shown in `part_5_save_clusters.ipynb` script.